emqx/emqx-docs/en_US/advanced/auth-clientid.md

 auth.clientid.2.password = public
 ```

-When the plugin is started, the preset authentication data is read and loaded into the built-in database of EMQ X Broker, and the authentication data on the nodes will be synchronized to the cluster at this stage.
+When the plugin is started, the preset authentication data is read and loaded into the built-in database of EMQX Broker, and the authentication data on the nodes will be synchronized to the cluster at this stage.

 <!-- TODO 补充加载规则 -->